azsk/AzTS-docs/Control coverage/Feature/APIManagement.md

 ### Control Spec

 > **Passed:**
-> AAD Identity provider is being used for authentication in developer portal or sign-up/sign-in option has been entirely disabled.
+> Entra ID (formerly AAD) Identity provider is being used for authentication in developer portal or sign-up/sign-in option has been entirely disabled.
 >
 > **Failed:**
-> Identity provider other than AAD is being used for authentication in developer portal.
+> Identity provider other than Entra ID (formerly AAD) is being used for authentication in developer portal.
 >
 > **Verify:**
 > Sign up option setting could not be verified as the API Management service is connected to a Virtual Network.
 As a result, control plane traffic on port 3443 is denied.